 In the second through fourth years, students will focus entirely on their thesis research.
 The highly accomplished faculty of the Program provide a wide variety of research experiences for the student to choose from ranging from basic immunological mechanisms to the study of immune dysfunction in human disease.
 At the completion of this program, the student will have a solid foundation in state-of-the-art immunologic, molecular, genetic, and genomics approaches to conducting medical research and be well prepared to meet the biomedical challenges of the future.

-The Immunobiology Graduate Training Program attracts students from around the world.
+The Immunology Graduate Program attracts students from around the world.
 Meet some of the program’s participants and find out why they chose Cincinnati Children’s.

 Learn more about living and working in Cincinnati.

-We can help you with more information about the Immunobiology Graduate Training Program at Cincinnati Children’s and the University of Cincinnati.
+We can help you with more information about the Immunology Graduate Program at Cincinnati Children’s and the University of Cincinnati.